metabrainz/bookbrainz-site/README.md

 Once you are done developing, you can stop the dependencies running in docker in the background by typing `docker-compose down`.

 ### Advanced users
-Advanced users may want to change the bookbrainz-site service's [command](https://docs.docker.com/compose/compose-file/#command) (in `docker-compose.yml`) to `npm run debug`, which uses Webpack to build, monitor and inject rebuilt pages without having to refresh the page, keeping the application state intact.
+Advanced users may want to use Webpack to build, watch files and inject rebuilt pages without having to refresh the page, keeping the application state intact, for the prie of a longer compilation time.

-You will also need to mount the `src` folder like such:
+For that, you will need to modify the `docker-compose.yml` file to mount the `src` folder and change the command to
+- `npm run debug` if you only want to change client files (in `src/client`)
+- `npm run debug-watch-server` if you *also* want to modify server files (in `src/server`)

+For example:
 ```
+service:
+  bookbrainz-site:
     command: npm run debug
     volumes:
       - "./src:/home/bookbrainz/bookbrainz-site/src"
 ```

-The compilation of the website with Webpack can be a bit slower.

-If you want to make changes to files in the `src/server` folder, you will need to either:

-- change the bookbrainz-site service command to `npm run debug-watch-server`
-- stop the container and run `./develop.sh` again

 <br/>
 <hr>